andreas-jonsson/vbados/README.md

 whenever mouse motion happens, and it will still report mouse button presses.
 In fact, the only way to obtain mouse button presses (and wheel movement) is still through the PS/2 controller.

+### Future work

+* Get the scroll wheel to work under 386-enhanced Windows, but this requires looking into VKD.386 (or a replacement of it).

+* VMware shared folders support is interesting, but there is very little documentation that I can find, no sample code, and no open source implementation.
+  Also, unlike VBMOUSE, where most of the code  is common to all virtualizers, it will probably make more sense to make a separate "VMwareSF" TSR since most of the VBSF code would be not be useful.